hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHFC-associate-dissociate.md

 be passed the token id and the sender address as constructor arguments and construct the associate and dissociate operator classes from these arguments.
 The `getGasRequirement` method can be moved to the parent class as the functionality will be common to both the existing and new classes.
-The `getSuccessResultFor` and `getFailureResultFor` function need to be overridden in order to return a boolean value consistent with other like ERC functions.
+The `getSuccessResultFor` and `getFailureResultFor` function need to be overridden in order to return a boolean value consistent with other similar ERC functions.

 The class `RedirectViewExecutor` will also be updated to include the cost to perform the `associate` and `dissociate` functions.